-LA-Sign presents geometry-aware (GA) alignment as a contrastive objective that regularises the latent space according to the structure of skeletal motion.
+LA-Sign present geometry-aware (GA) alignment as a progressive contrastive objective, regularising the latent space to reflect the intrinsic geometric structure of skeletal motion.
 As the looped transformer repeatedly revisits its internal representation, this alignment guides refinement by encouraging semantically related patterns to remain close while preserving separation among distinct motions, ensuring that delicate articulatory details are not overshadowed but elevated.
 Together, looping and GA alignment form a coherent process of refinement, in which each iteration sharpens interpretation and alignment steadily brings meaningful structure into focus.

 Our contributions are threefold: 1) We propose a \textbf{looping mechanism for recurrent latent refinement}, which enables the model to repeatedly process skeletal sequences within a compact latent space.
 This design supports deeper reasoning over temporal dynamics without increasing model parameters.
-2) We introduce a \textbf{geometry-aware alignment} that leverages hyperbolic space to better preserve the multi-scale relationships within skeletal data.
-This facilitates more accurate modeling of fine-grained cues, such as finger articulations and facial articulations, alongside the broader body dynamics essential to ISLR.
+2) We extend static hyperbolic contrastive regularisation as a recurrent training signal applied across all looping iterations.
+Unlike static contrastive, which applies hyperbolic alignment as a static regulariser on a single-pass model, we apply the alignment loss progressively at each recurrent step, providing explicit geometric guidance to intermediate latent representations throughout the refinement process.
 3) We conduct a comprehensive comparative study of \textbf{multiple looping variants and geometric manifolds}, evaluating their impact on cross-modal representation learning and providing insights into effective architectural designs for skeleton-based ISLR.